vedmalex/telegraph-publisher/telegraph-publisher-output.md

-      .option("--debug", "Save the generated Telegraph JSON to a file (implies --dry-run)") .option("--no-verify", "Skip mandatory local link verification before publishing") .option("--no-auto-repair", "Disable automatic link repair (publication will fail if broken links are found)") .option("--token <token>", "Access token (optional, will try to load from config)") .option("-v, --verbose", "Show detailed progress information")
+      .option("--debug", "Save the generated Telegraph JSON to a file (implies --dry-run)") .option("--no-verify", "Skip mandatory local link verification before publishing") .option("--no-auto-repair", "Disable automatic link repair (publication will fail if broken links are found)") .option("--aside", "Automatically generate a Table of Contents (aside block) at the start of the article (default: true)")
+      .option("--no-aside", "Disable automatic generation of the Table of Contents") .option("--force", "Bypass link verification and publish anyway (for debugging)") .option("--token <token>", "Access token (optional, will try to load from config)") .option("-v, --verbose", "Show detailed progress information")
       .action(async (options) => {